 Results and Goals of Project

-• By removing almost an acre of invasive and non-native plants along the shore and uplands and planting over 2500 native plants, there is more a complex plant and tree riparian habitat for insects, birds, to provide shade along the shore (important for fish!)
+• By removing almost an acre of invasive and non-native plants along the shore and uplands and planting over 2,500 native plants, there is a more complex plant and tree riparian habitat for insects, birds, and to provide shade along the shore (important for fish!)

-• By engaging stakeholders (e.g., family/landowners, City, State, and Federal agencies, Native American Tribes, Bainbridge Island Land Trust, neighbors and other interested parties) over 1000 people have visited the property, more than 900 have visited the project website and the project has been highlighted regionally and recognized for its success
+• By engaging stakeholders (e.g., family/landowners, City, State, and Federal agencies, Native American Tribes, Bainbridge Island Land Trust, neighbors and other interested parties) over 1,000 people have visited the property, more than 900 have visited the project website and the project has been highlighted in the media regionally and recognized for its success

-• Phase I, 2009-2011: Secure grant funds, create a stakeholder group, contractors.
-With input from all stakeholdrees, a design for bulkhead removal and riparian restoration was created.
+• Phase I, 2009-2011: Secure grant funds, create a stakeholder group, research contractors.
+With input from all stakeholders, a design for bulkhead removal and riparian restoration was created.

 • Phase II, 2012-2016: Secure more grant funds and matching funds.
-Remove shore armor (bulkheads) and non-native/invasive vegetation from riparian area Our incredible team from JTC Inc and Soundbulkhead worked from barges and carefully on the shore.
-Sound Native Plants then planted over 2,650 native trees and plants along the riparian area of the property.
-A heavy mulch layer was applied around the planting area to help reduce invasive plants coming back and to help retain moisture for the new plant material.
-Aggressive weed control and watering remains part of the project – provided by our contractors, volunteers and the landowners – to ensure our goal of 80% plant survival
+Remove shore armor (bulkheads) and non-native/invasive vegetation from riparian area Our incredible team from JTC Inc and Sound Bulkhead worked from barges and carefully on the shore.
+Sound Native Plants then planted over 2,500 native trees and plants along the riparian area of the property.
+A heavy mulch layer was applied around the planting area to help reduce the likelihood of invasive plants coming back and to help the new plants retain moisture.
+Aggressive weed control and watering remains part of the project – provided by our contractors, volunteers and the landowners – to ensure our goal of 80% plant survival.

-• Phase III – onogoing: Maintenance and Monitoring: To determine if the actions followed the plan and were responding as anticipated.
+• Phase III – ongoing: Maintenance and Monitoring: To determine if the actions followed the plan and were responding as anticipated.
 Included physical and biotic changes.
-This phase is ongoing with the assistance of Kitsap Beachwatchers, Washington Sea Grant, and WSU Cooperative Extension, led by Jeff Adams.
+This phase is ongoing with the assistance of Kitsap Beach Watchers, Washington Sea Grant, and WSU Cooperative Extension, led by Jeff Adams.

 Objectives and Relevance

-• The objective of the project is to restore lost salt marsh, intertidal habitats, and marine riparian habitat typically associated with shoreline armoring.
-Shallow intertidal habitat and salt marsh habitat is important to forage fish and juvenile Chinook salmon (and ESA listed species) through all their life stages, among other marine species.
+• The objective of the project is to restore lost salt marsh, inter-tidal habitats, and marine riparian habitat typically associated with shoreline armoring.
+Shallow inter-tidal habitat and salt marsh habitat is important to forage fish and juvenile Chinook salmon (an ESA listed species) through all their life stages, along with other marine species.
 A key problem with bulkheads is habitat loss and degradation in the marine environment, resulting from anthropogenic modification.

 • A natural shoreline is a more resilient shoreline – and it is aesthetically pleasing.
-Removing bulkheads and increasing natural vegetation reduces maintenance costs over time, and provide ecological benefits.
-An improved riparian area helps filter contaminants, and provides shade, food and nutrients to the marine system and stabilizes the bank.
+Removing bulkheads and increasing natural vegetation reduces maintenance costs over time, and provides ecological benefits.
+An improved riparian area helps filter contaminants, provides shade, food and nutrients to the marine system, and stabilizes the bank.

 • The project serves as an important example to other shoreline property owners, as well as for restoration practitioners and educators.